-An employee who would like to review her personnel file should submit a request to her supervisor or to Human Resources.
-A request to view your HR file should be directed to the Director of HR Information Management (HRIM).
-In the case of a faculty member, the request should be directed to the faculty member’s department head.
+A non-faculty employee who would like to review her personnel file should submit a request to her supervisor or to the Director, Human Resources Information Management (HRIM).
+Requests from faculty members should be directed to the faculty member’s department head.
 When an employee requests to view her personnel file, she should specify whether she would like to review only the information maintained by the supervisor or her entire personnel file stored throughout the University, and should specify the types of documents sought.
 She should also specify whether she would like to simply review the documents or would like a copy of the documents.
 The University will provide one copy to an employee free of charge.

 How do I transfer or dispose of a personnel file?